 There’s also a federal vehicle exemption of $4,000 in equity.
 It is worth noting that you cannot pick the federal exemption for some areas of your bankruptcy and the state exemptions for other areas.
 You must use the same kind of exemption for all property that you hope to protect.
 Depending on all of the assets you hold and the debts you need to discharge, you will have to select the right exemptions for your needs.

 Selecting the right kind of exemption will help maximize the benefits of bankruptcy.
-Getting help with evaluating your situation, your assets and your options can lead to better decisions before and during bankruptcy.
+Getting help from Experienced Louisville bankruptcy lawyers with evaluating your situation, your assets and your options can lead to better decisions before and during bankruptcy.